Learning to accelerate distributed ADMM using graph neural networks

 \paragraph{Distributed ADMM} Following the approach proposed by \citet{makh2017admm} we rewrite the distributed problem \eqref{eq:distr_probl} to match the general ADMM formulation \eqref{eq:ADMM_problem}.
 In the rewritten form, the variable $x = [x_i]_{i=1}^m $ corresponds to the stacked individual variables of the agents and the function $f(x) = \sum_{i=1}^m f_i(x_i)$ is the global objective.
-Further, the consensus constraint \eqref{const:consensus} is enforced by the equivalent formulation $(P \otimes I_n)x = 0$, where $P$ is a $m \times m$ communication matrix satisfying $\text{null}(P) = \text{span}\{1_m\}$.
-This is in particular fulfilled by the (weighted) Laplacian $\mathcal{L}$ of a graph. \looseness=-1
+Further, the consensus constraint in \eqref{eq:distr_probl} is enforced by the equivalent formulation $(P \otimes I_n)x = 0$, where $P$ is a $m \times m$ communication matrix satisfying $\text{null}(P) = \text{span}\{1_m\}$.
+This is satisfied by the (weighted) Laplacian $\mathcal{L}$ of a graph. \looseness=-1

 To allow parallel computation within ADMM, one can introduce an auxiliary variable $z$ and define $g$ as a convenient indicator function.
 Moreover, by exploiting the inherent symmetry of the optimization variables, the edge-based auxiliary variables $z_{ij}$ can be replaced with corresponding node-based variables $y_i$, while the original dual variables are reparameterized as related variables $\lambda_i$.
-This reparametrization reduces redundancy and leads to a more compact and efficient formulation \citep{makh2017admm}.\looseness=-1
+This reparametrization reduces redundancy and leads to a more compact and efficient formulation.\looseness=-1

-\paragraph{ADMM iterations} In the resulting distributed ADMM algorithm one iteration consists of updating all variables $x_i$, $y_i$, and $\lambda_i$ for each of the agents $i$.
-The updates can be executed for each agent $i$ in parallel and require only information about the local objective and previous iterates of its neighbors in the graph denoted by $\mathcal{N}(i) = \{ j : (i, j) \in \mathcal{E} \} \subset \mathcal{V}$. \footnote{We do not allow for self-loops, so $i\notin \mathcal N(i)$.
-Further, since $\mathcal G$ is undirected $(i,j)=(j,i)\in\mathcal E$.} The local solution candidates $x_i$ contain the solution to a regularized version of the local subproblem of agent $i$ and are computed as the minimizer to\looseness=-1
+\paragraph{ADMM iterations} Each iteration of the distributed ADMM algorithm updates all variables $x_i$, $y_i$, and $\lambda_i$ for each agent $i$.
+The updates can be executed in parallel and require only information about the local objective and previous iterates of the agent's neighbors in the graph denoted by $\mathcal{N}(i) = \{ j : (i, j) \in \mathcal{E} \} \subset \mathcal{V}$.\footnote{ We do not allow for self-loops, so $i\notin \mathcal N(i)$.
+Further, since $\mathcal G$ is undirected $(i,j)=(j,i)\in\mathcal E$.} The local solution candidates $x_i$ is the solution to a regularized version of the local subproblem of agent $i$ and is computed as the minimizer of

 where $\alpha > 0$ is the global step size hyperparameter.
 After communicating the updated iterates computed in \eqref{eq:xproblem} to all neighbors, the ADMM updates for $y_i$ and $\lambda_i$ are given by: